Skip to main content

 2. Bulletin Boards

 a.
-Bulletin Boards in University buildings, or on campus information kiosks, which are not designated for a particular and specified purpose, are considered to be General Purpose Bulletin Boards.
-All University buildings shall have at least one General Purpose Bulletin Board located adjacent to the main traffic flow of that building.
+Bulletin Boards in University buildings, or campus information kiosks, which are not designated for a particular and specified purpose, are considered to be General Purpose Bulletin Boards.
+All University buildings shall have at least one General Purpose Bulletin Board located adjacent to the main traffic flow of the building.

 b.
 Bulletin Boards for a particular purpose, and visibly labeled to that effect, shall be reserved for the purpose designated.

 e.
-Each piece of printed material placed upon a General Purpose Bulletin Board must list the initial date of the posting.
+Each piece of Printed Material placed upon a General Purpose Bulletin Board must list the initial date of the posting.

 f.
-PRINTED MATERIALS placed upon a General Purpose Bulletin Board will be removed after the event being announced has taken place, or within 30 days after its initial posting, whichever is sooner, so that other persons or groups may have access to the limited Bulletin Board space.
+Printed Materials placed upon a General Purpose Bulletin Board will be removed after the event being announced has taken place, or within 30 days after its initial posting, whichever is sooner, so that other persons or groups may have access to the limited Bulletin Board space.

 3. Residence Halls

-4. The Bovee University Center
+4. Bovee University Center (UC)

 c.
-PRINTED MATERIALS may not be DISTRIBUTED at any other location in the University Center except for programs and information materials DISTRIBUTED in connection with scheduled events; and except for PRINTED MATERIALS DISTRIBUTED at reserved tables.
+Printed Materials may not be Distributed at any other location in the University Center except for programs and information materials distributed in connection with scheduled events; and except for Printed Materials Distributed at reserved tables.

 d.
 The reserved tables provided by the University Center will be located in the lower lobby of the building outside of the eating area and in front of the bulletin board.
 No more than three reserved tables will be used at any one time.
-The reserved tables may not be placed in the corridor or in any area that would impede exit from the building in case of an emergency.
+The reserved tables shall not be placed in the corridor or in any area that would impede exit from the building in case of an emergency.

 g.
-After using a reserved table for two days, the group or individual must wait for two days before reserving a table for another period of use, except that an immediate reservation may be granted if there are no other applicants.
+After using a reserved table for two days, the group or individual must wait two days before reserving a table for another period of use, except an immediate reservation may be granted if there are no other applicants.

 h.
-Reservations for reserved tables may be made with the Events and Conference Services Office, and they will provide instructions concerning the maintenance of the reserved table area.
+Reservations for reserved tables may be made with Events and Conference Services Office, and they will provide instructions concerning the maintenance of the reserved table area.

-5. The Student Activity Center
+5. Student Activity Center (SAC)

 e.
-After using a reserved table for two days, the group or individual must wait for two days before reserving a table for another period of use, except that an immediate reservation may be granted if there are no other applicants.
+After using a reserved table for two days, the group or individual must wait two days before reserving a table for another period of use, except an immediate reservation may be granted if there are no other applicants.

 f.
 Reservations for reserved tables may be made with the front desk of the Student Activity Center, and the Student Activity Center management will provide instructions concerning the maintenance of the reserved table area.

 g.
-Reserved tables are available to REGISTERED STUDENT ORGANIZATIONS at no cost.
+Reserved tables are available to Registered Student Organizations at no cost.
 All other persons or groups reserving tables will be assessed a daily fee.

-IV.
-RELATED FIRST AMENDMENT ACTIVITIES
+V. RELATED FIRST AMENDMENT ACTIVITIES

 VI.
 SIGNS/TEMPORARY STRUCTURES ON CAMPUS

-4. Before a REGISTERED STUDENT ORGANIZATION displays a SIGN and/or TEMPORARY STRUCTURE, as permitted in this Section VI, the REGISTERED STUDENT ORGANIZATION must register with the Office of Student Activities and Involvement.
-To register, the REGISTERED STUDENT ORGANIZATION must provide its name, address, phone number, a general description of the SIGN/TEMPORARY STRUCTURE and the approximate time of the display.
+4. Before a Registered Student Organization displays a Sign and/or Temporary Structure, as permitted in this Section VI, the Registered Student Organization must register with the Office of Student Activities and Involvement.
+To register, the Registered Student Organization must provide its name, address, phone number, a general description of the Sign/Temporary Structure and the approximate time of the display.

-B. No SIGNS/TEMPORARY STRUCTURES shall be erected or placed on open campus grounds, except as provided in Section VI.B and:
+B. No Signs/Temporary Structures shall be erected or placed on open campus grounds, except as provided in Section VI.B and:

 a.
 Signs may be placed concerning University business (events sponsored by the University itself).